KrystalGuzman/conways-game-of-life/life/README.md

 ### Cellular Automata, Turing Completeness, & The Game of Life
 A cellular automaton is a discrete model studied in automata theory.
 Cellular automata are also called cellular spaces, tessellation automata, homogeneous structures, cellular structures, tessellation structures, and iterative arrays.

-The primary classifications of cellular automata, as outlined by Wolfram, are numbered one to four.
+The primary classifications of cellular automata are numbered one to four.
 They are, in order, automata in which patterns generally stabilize into homogeneity, automata in which patterns evolve into mostly stable or oscillating structures, automata in which patterns evolve in a seemingly chaotic fashion, and automata in which patterns become extremely complex and may last for a long time, with stable local structures.
 This last class are thought to be computationally universal, or capable of simulating a Turing machine.

 https://en.wikipedia.org/wiki/Cellular_automaton